keithasaurus/simple_html/README.md

 # <h1>Hello World!</h1>
 ```

-If you want a tag to have attribute, you can pass a dictionary as the first argument:
+To add attributes to a tag, pass a dictionary as the first argument:
 ```python
 node = h1({"id": "heading"}, "Hello World!")